 Found December 21, 2013 on

-“It’s big number and being in this kind of company it’s a tremendous honor for me.
+But, Alex does in fact know how big of accomplishment this is, saying, “It’s big number and being in this kind of company it’s a tremendous honor for me.
 I never felt like I’m going to be in this position when I start playing in NHL, of course I wanted to be but thanks to everybody my coaches, my partners.
 Without them I can’t reach these numbers.”

 BEST OF MAXIM